 Put simply, they all matter because they all have the ability to impact your segmentation efforts in a multitude of ways.

 You see, you may find a number of individuals living in the same country and think that you can segment them based on this simple, common factor.
-But, in reality, it would make sense to create smaller, separate segments as this particular country may encompass two different languages, or a range of 'urbanicities', for example.
+But, in reality, it would make sense to create smaller, separate segments as this particular country may encompass two different languages, for example.

 You might be thinking, this all seems quite obvious.
 However, if you simply group audiences by singular, broad factors, without accurate segmentation analysis, you may find that whilst factors such as their zip-codes are the same, their cultural values or climate may be opposing.